 Smoked Pork Belly (Burnt Ends)

-The lower abdominal area of an animal contains lots of fat which make it ideal for smoking when cooked correctly among other things like being very rich with flavorings that make them delicious by themselves or can also be used as an ingredient during cooking.
+The lower abdominal area of an animal contains lots of fat which makes it ideal for smoking when cooked correctly among other things like being very rich with flavorings that make them delicious by themselves or can also be used as an ingredient during cooking.

 I recommend you try using some on your next barbecue!
-One technique often employed at restaurants is slicing up the pork into small cubes (known as burnt ends) before they’re smoked over hot coals for around 3 hours – this process will create one amazing dish filled not only a smokey taste but also succulent collagen creating proteins found primarily within muscle tissue.
+One technique often employed at restaurants is slicing up the pork into small cubes (known as burnt ends) before they’re smoked over hot coals for around 3 hours – this process will create one amazing dish filled with not only a smokey taste but also succulent collagen creating proteins found primarily within muscle tissue.

 Ribs – whether pork ribs or beef ribs – are another great favorite for smoking, and the same pattern emerges.
 In themselves, they’re not that appealing.